Last updated on

-Even if you’re going to have professionals and specialists onboard during your renovation project, The Denver Post says that it’s still a good idea to familiarize yourself with the local building codes.
+Even if you’re going to have professionals and specialists onboard during your renovation project, it’s still a good idea to familiarize yourself with the local building codes.

 Visit your area’s website to see all the rules you’ll need to follow, the permits you’ll need to secure, and how all this will determine what you can and can’t do.
 Making sure to follow the rules will prevent any related hassles down the road.